Klipper3d/klipper/README.md

 This is a community-maintained fork of the [Klipper](https://github.com/Klipper3d/klipper) firmware.

-Our goal is to support features and behavior that could be construed as "risky" if used incorrectly.
+Our goal is to support features and behavior that could be "risky" if used incorrectly.

-If i want my printer to light itself on fire, I should be able to make my printer light itself on fire.
+If I want my printer to light itself on fire, I should be able to make my printer light itself on fire.

 "Dangerous Klipper for dangerous users"